10. Snatch (2000)

 6. Southpaw (2016)

-The best boxing movies make the cut regardless of the year, and Southpaw doesn’t disappoint.
-Billy “The Great” Hope (Jake Gyllenhaal), the reigning junior middleweight boxing champion, has it all: a loving family, an awesome southpaw boxing style, and lots of money.
+Excellent slugfest films make the cut regardless of the year, and Southpaw doesn’t disappoint.
+Billy “The Great” Hope (Gyllenhaal), the reigning junior middleweight boxing champion, has it all: a loving family, an awesome southpaw boxing style, and lots of money.

 But one ill-fated evening changes this, and Billy loses everything.
 He soon finds an unlikely trainer in Tick Willis (Forest Whitaker), a former fighter who trains the city’s toughest.
 A gripping story as we long to see Billy put things back together and become a champion once again.

-To pull off a believable scene in a movie boxing is not easy.
-But Mr. Gyllenhaal makes it look that way.
-Whether we refer to it in the future as the Jake Gyllenhaal boxing movie or Southpaw, it’s one of best.
+To pull off a believable scene in a movie about boxers is not easy.
+But our star makes it look that way.
+Whether we refer to it as the Jake Gyllenhaal boxing movie or Southpaw, it’s one of best.

 Director: Antoine Fuqua